ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 ---

+# [fit] act on what monitoring
+# [fit] and metrics reveal

+---

 # [fit] step 4: redundancy
 # [fit] several couchdbs for reads
 # [fit] 1 for writes, 1 for public replication

 ^ Separate writes from reads.
 Separate out replication.

+---

+# [fit] fewer responsibilities
+# [fit] for each piece
+# [fit] isolates errors

+^ In this case, we were able to discover that what we had thought was a load problem with couchdb was actually a *bug* in password generation at the Erlang layer.

 ---